Resolution independence: X Window System

 In 2013, the GNOME desktop environment began efforts to bring resolution independence ("hi-DPI" support) for various parts of the graphics stack.
 Developer Alexander Larsson initially wrote about changes required in GTK+, Cairo, Wayland and the GNOME themes.
 At the end of the BoF sessions at GUADEC 2013, GTK+ developer Matthias Clasen mentioned that hi-DPI support would be "pretty complete" in GTK 3.10 once work on Cairo would be completed.
 As of January 2014, hi-DPI support for Clutter and GNOME Shell is ongoing work.

 Gtk supports scaling all UI elements by integer factors, and all text by any non-negative real number factors.
 As of 2019, Fractional scaling of the UI by scaling up and then down is experimental.

 Other

 Although not related to true resolution independence, some other operating systems use GUIs that are able to adapt to changed font sizes.
-Microsoft Windows 95 onwards used the Marlett TrueType font in order to scale some window controls (close, maximize, minimize, resize handles) to arbitrary sizes.
-AmigaOS from version 2.04 (1991) was able to adapt its window controls to any font size.
+Windows 95, and later versions of Windows, use the Marlett TrueType font in order to scale some window controls (close, maximize, minimize, resize handles) to arbitrary sizes.
+AmigaOS from version 2.04 (1991) is able to adapt its window controls to any font size.

-Video games are often resolution-independent; an early example is Another World for DOS, which used polygons to draw its 2D content and was later remade using the same polygons at a much higher resolution.
-3D games are resolution-independent since the perspective is calculated every frame and so it can vary its resolution.
+Video games rendered with polygons are often resolution-independent.
+Another World (1991) for MS-DOS uses polygons to draw its 2D content and was later remade using the same polygons at a much higher resolution.
+3D computer games typically allow the user to select from different screen resolutions as a quality/performance tradeoff.